vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-shopper-location.md

 This app also supports white label sellers selection, allowing shoppers to select one or more sellers available in their location.
 Shoppers will then be able to search and view products from those select sellers.
 See the [Region Seller Selection](#region-seller-selection) section.

->ℹ The Google Geolocation API key in your **Inventory & Shipping** settings is required for the geolocation feature.
+> ℹ️ The Google Geolocation API key in your **Inventory & Shipping** settings is required for the geolocation feature.

 >⚠️ To use the IP lookup fallback, you must have an API key for https://ip-geolocation.whoisxmlapi.com.